 In the ISCAR Convention, partner institutions from six alpine countries – of which the Ge.S.Di.Mont Research Center is currently an active member (former president) – agreed in four objectives:

 1. Promote interdisciplinary research on the Alps and the transfer of scientific knowledge to policymakers and the general public.

-- Initiate integrative studies covering the entire Alpine arc.
+- Initiate integrative studies covering the whole of the Alps.

-2. Stimulate scientific research of relevance for the Alps as well as their implementation within international or mountain research programmes.
+2. Stimulate scientific research relevant for the Alps as well as its implementation within international or mountain research programmes.

 - Establish cooperation in the field of science within the Alps and with other European mountain areas.